Apps for College Students with Special Needs

-- Penultimate is an app that makes taking lecture notes easy by using a stylus.
+- Penultimate: An app that makes taking lecture notes easy by using a stylus.
 The notes can then be organized for easy access later.
 While not helpful for those with fine-motor-skill challenges, this is a great app for students with attention deficit disorder or other disabilities that cause difficulties staying organized.

-- Notes Plus is another note-taking app that blends the audio-recordings of notes with typed notes and handwritten notes.
+- Notes Plus: Another note-taking app that blends the audio-recordings of notes with typed notes and handwritten notes.
 This app has a number of benefits for students with learning disabilities, such as the ability to "recognize" shapes and a blow-out window that allows students to write as large as necessary and then shrinks the text down to fit within the rest of the notes.

-- Audionote is extremely helpful for students who struggle with taking notes and can actually train a student to improve that ability.
+- Audionote: Extremely helpful for students who struggle with taking notes and can actually train a student to improve that ability.
 It records both the lecture and written notes in real time, synching up the written notes with the audio of the lecture.
 This prevents students from trying to remember which formula or illustration goes with which part of the lecture, and it keeps notes in their proper order.

 - iStudiez Pro: Organizes class schedules, assignments and deadlines to help students stay on top of things.
 Keeping up with a college schedule and class load is challenging for anyone.
 Students with attention difficulties or autism spectrum disorders will find that iStudiez Pro is a great aid for dealing with this especially difficult aspect of college.